-Before joining Mintz Levin and ML Strategies, Bill practiced law in the New York and Washington DC offices of a large international law firm, where he established an extensive international consulting business in the energy and natural resources area.
+Before joining Mintz Levin and ML Strategies, Bill practiced law in the New York and Washington, DC offices of a large international law firm, where he established an extensive international consulting business in mining, energy, and technology.

 Bill was elected Governor of Massachusetts in 1990 and reelected in 1994 with 71% of the vote.
-During his term, he succeeded in reducing taxes while balancing the state budget, and his pro-business policies are widely considered to have made a positive impact on the state.
+During his terms, he succeeded in reducing taxes and unemployment.
+His pro-business policies are widely considered to have made a positive impact on the state.

 Bill served as Assistant US Attorney General in charge of the Criminal Division of the Justice Department in Washington, and as US Attorney for Massachusetts, earning national recognition for his work fighting public corruption and white-collar crime.
-He also spent more than a dozen years practicing as a securities and anti-trust litigator.
-Additionally, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate, where he worked for New York's Jacob Javits.
+He also spent a dozen years practicing as a securities and anti-trust litigator.
+Earlier, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate.

 Bill is an active member of the Council on Foreign Relations in New York and Washington, DC, and served by appointment of the President on the US Holocaust Memorial Council.

 Bill also serves as an associate member of the InterAction Council, a working society of former heads of state which convenes annually to consider and report on issues of global concern such as water, food, energy, religious sectarianism, and nuclear non-proliferation.
 The Council met most recently in Bahrain in May, 2013.